 Rapid increases in the population of Balili occurred since the 1955.
 Proclamation No. 209 declared parcels of land in the area open to disposition, allowing farmers to own the land they till.

 Balili was once part of Pico, the biggest barangay in the olden days of La Trinidad, Benguet.
 It was then called Eastern Pico.
 Created during the Macapagal Administration as one barangay of La Trinidad, Benguet in 1963, Mr. Francisco P. Langbis served as the first Barrio Lieutenant and was succeeded by Mr. Buenafe Capuyan.
 Mr. Madona Carantes was the first Barangay Captain elected during the time of then President Ferdinand E. Marcos.
-It was then succeeded by Mr. Ben C. Yano, Mr. Eduardo U. Solano, Mr. Albert Charles B. Dimas, Mrs. Estrella B. Adeban and then by Mr. Paul V. Alveraz.
-At present, Mr. Ramon B. Tomin was elected as the Punong Barangay of Balili.
+It was then succeeded by Mr. Ben C. Yano, Mr. Eduardo U. Solano, Mr. Albert Charles B. Dimas, Mrs. Estrella B. Adeban , Mr. Paul V. Alveraz, and then by Mr. Ramon B. Tomin.
+At present, Mr. Billy M. Bilango was elected as the Punong Barangay of Balili.

 Today, Barangay Balili is a fast urbanizing barangay.
 It ranks number two to Pico with the most number of business establishments and amenities of the urban life.
 Barangay Multi-purpose hall was constructed at the Benguet State University which serves as barangay office barangay health unit and barangay peace keeping outpost.
 Another Barangay Multi-purpose building was constructed in Sayocong which serves as Day Care Center and Senior Citizen’s office.
 Bridges, roads or inter-barangay roads and inter-neighborhood pathways were also developed.